AirshipCMS/Docs/Collection-Templates.md

 # Collection Templates
+Items in collections *must* be published to be available for rendering.

 ## Template filenames
 For each collection, within the `/compartments/templates/` directory, there should be a directory with the name chosen in Admin.